-The Group has not applied any amendments to standards and interpretation that have been issued but are not yet effective for the financial year beginning 1 January 2023.
-The amendments to standards and interpretation include the following which may be relevant to the Group.
+The Group has not applied any new and revised HKFRSs that have been issued but are not yet effective for the financial year beginning 1 January 2022.
+These new and revised HKFRSs include the following which may be relevant to the Group.